Scholarships Heading link

 - Mobility Hackathon Chicago: The Roiti (team of five MS ’19 students)

 Research experiences for undergraduates—called REUs for short—offer undergraduate students the opportunity to complete career-building research projects over the summer.
 REUs are competitive (with students chosen for the research positions by application) and often are held at universities other than your home institution.
-They are sponsored with funding from the National Science Foundation and typically come with a stipend that you can use to cover living expenses and other costs.
+Most REUs are sponsored with funding from the National Science Foundation and typically come with a stipend that you can use to cover living expenses and other costs.
+Other REUs are offered by various government agencies and non-profits.

 REUs make excellent résumé entries and offer valuable hands-on experience that you can talk about in job interviews.
 If you have your eye on a master’s degree or PhD after graduation, REUs provide a head start on building your research experience and could give you insight on what you might like to pursue in graduate school.